Teaching-myself-Godot/rewriting-zelia-tutorial/day-1.md

 ![zelia in pygame](screenshots/zelia-in-sdl-renderer.png)

-What I managed to achieve in godot for now looks like this.
+What I managed to achieve in godot by myself was blurry.

 ![zelia in godot 1](screenshots/zelia-in-godot-renderer.png)

-However, dropping the full screen requirement and in stead opting for a resizable window achieved a way better scaling effect, ending up with this:
+However, this [reddit thread](https://www.reddit.com/r/godot/comments/v5blkk/blurry_sprite_godot_40/) came to the rescue to help me end up with this:

 ![zelia in godot 2](screenshots/zelia-in-godot-renderer-2.png)